WHAT IS ACH?

 We will either send the payments directly, or send them an email request containing a link to a secure branded page where they can enter their Bank Account Number and Routing Information into the Secure Form and confirm it.

-Then once entered and confirmed, their payment will be automatically sent to them.
+Then once entered and confirmed, their payment will be automatically sent to them, branded discreetly as ACHTRANSFERS along with your company name.
 Then for all future payments sent to that Payee, once you send us the data, the payment will be sent automatically without any other information or work from your payee needed.
 If your payee ever needs to update their banking details, they can easily do so themselves.

 BENEFITS THAT MAKE ACH DIRECT DEPOSIT EASIER THROUGH CHECKISSUING: